biosig-devmatch/BioSig/README.md

 # [BioSig Wallet](https://www.biosig.lol/) - Smart Contract on Scroll

 ## What is BioSig Wallet❓
-A biometrics solution for easy smart contract access and secure multisig signing.
+A **multisig wallet** that uses **biometric account abstraction** to enable seedless interactions and secure asset transfers across **multiple chains**.

 ## Product Description
 ### 📌 **Problem Statement**
 This innovative project seeks to address several key challenges currently facing the DeFi space,
-1. Onboarding Web 2 users into Web 3 is often complex and daunting.
+1. Onboarding Web 2 users into Web 3 is often complex and daunting, especially when come to transaction and wallet management.
 2. Challenges include managing seed phrases, signing multiple transactions, and navigating gas fees.
-3. These complexities can hinder mainstream adoption.
-4. High risk of errors during transactions.
+3. High risk of errors during transactions.
-5. Multisignature solutions offer enhanced security and reduce the chances of mistakes.
+4. Multisignature solutions offer enhanced security and reduce the chances of mistakes.

 ### ✅ **Vision**
-Simplify the onboarding process using account abstraction, making it easy for users to interact with smart contracts across all chains with minimal friction and utilize multisig to securely sign transactions.
+Simplify the onboarding process using account abstraction, making it easy for users to interact with wallet across all chains with minimal friction and utilize multisig to securely sign transactions.

 ### 🌟 **Unique Value Proposition**
 What makes BioSig unique is its combination of features: a multisignature wallet, biometric account abstraction, gas abstraction, and support for multichain functionality.